 Who is like the LORD our God, the One who sits enthroned on high...
-Psalm 113:5 NIV
+Psalm 113:5

 Our Psalms for today and tomorrow are known as "The Hallel".
-"Hallel" simply means "praise" and is similar to the English word, hallelujah, meaning "Praise Yah" or "Praise Yahweh".
+"Hallel" simply means "Praise" and is similar to the English word, Hallelujah, "Praise Yah" or "Praise Yahweh".

-In the first three Hallel Psalms we will read for today, the recurring theme is praising the name of the Lord.
+In our first three Hallel Psalms today, the recurring theme is praising the name of the Lord.
 Specifically, we are led in praising Him for who He is, for what He has done, and for what He will do.

-First, He is "exalted over all the nations, His glory above the heavens" (Psalm 113:4 NIV).
+First, He is "exalted over all the nations, His glory above the heavens" (Psalm 113:4).
 There is no one like our God.
 Therefore, we are not foolish to worship Him, because He is God Almighty, the creator and ruler of the entire universe!